Jonas Philanthropies is led and supported by leaders and experts from the worlds of healthcare, business, philanthropy and education

 Mr. Jonas was born in New York City, attended the Horace Mann School and subsequently served in the U.S. Marine Corps.
 He was awarded an honorary Doctor of Humane Letters from Frontier Nursing University.
 Mr. Jonas and his wife Barbara have two children, two grandchildren and two great-grandchildren.

-Barbara Jonas is a member of the Columbia Presbyterian Health Sciences Advisory Council, and was previously Vice Chairman of the Community Services Board of the New York City Department of Mental Health, Mental Retardation and Alcoholism Services.
+Barbara Jonas was a member of the Columbia Presbyterian Health Sciences Advisory Council, and was previously Vice Chairman of the Community Services Board of the New York City Department of Mental Health, Mental Retardation and Alcoholism Services.
 From 1983 to 2005, Ms. Jonas was a Member of the Institutional Review Board of New York University Medical Center.
 In 1992, she established the Barbara Jonas Centers for the Study and Treatment of Children at Risk at the Departments of Psychiatry at New York University and Columbia Presbyterian Medical Centers.

 Ms. Jonas is a Trustee Emeritus of the Solomon R. Guggenheim Foundation and is a current member of the Guggenheim’s Art and Museum Committee.
 She is also a former board member of the Alvin Ailey American Dance Theater Foundation.